-In work package 3, we aim at developing an unbiased analytical method for quantification of different plastic polymers in organic waste.
+In work package 3, we aim at developing an analytical method to identify and quantify different plastic polymers in organic waste.
 This will permit a range of studies on sustainable waste treatment and quality assessment, as well as studies on fate and risks of microplastics and associated pollutants in terrestrial environments.

 The final goal of the method development is to be able to quantify microplastics in real samples of biogas digestate, sewage sludge and soil.
 This will enable a qualified assessment of possible negative effects of microplastics on agroecosystems.

-Further work will focus on other contaminants that are associated with microplastics (organics adsorbed to plastics), whether intrinsic to plastics or adsorbed during processing and contact with waste and soil.
+Further work in work package 3 will focus on other contaminants that are associated with microplastics (organics adsorbed to plastics), whether intrinsic to plastics or adsorbed during processing and contact with waste and soil.

 See also project Bærekraftig Biogass (Norwegian Research Council, EnergiX programme)